A3RC/Computer-Html-DBSM/README.md

 # Computer-Html-DBSM
-This is a project from my collage for
+This is a project from my collage